Lanor-Jephthah1/verson-control-with-git/README.md

 Key Highlights

-♨️Introduction to Git, it's history and its distributed architecture.
+♨️Introduction to Git, its history and its distributed architecture.

 ♨️Core concepts: commits, branches, merges, and tags.